TIY-Durham/2015-FALL-FEE/12--The-CSS-Pirates/README.md

 ### Install-Fest!

+This week we'll be learning about and using a few new tools: [Sass](http://sass-lang.com) via [`node-sass`](https://www.npmjs.com/package/node-sass),  [Yeoman](http://yeoman.io), and [HTML5 Boilerplate](http://html5boilerplate.com) via [`generator-h5bp`](https://www.npmjs.com/package/generator-h5bp).
+To save us precious time in class installing them, part of your homework is to burn your own time waiting for things to download _in the background_.

+First, open your `TIY-Assignments` repo in Terminal and paste the results of a `pwd` command as a comment in your _WIP Issue_ (use code fences, please).
+This will help us debug problems later, if you have them. :smiling_imp:

+Next, install `node-sass` _globally_ by running `npm install --global node-sass`.
+This might take a few minutes, depending.
+When it finishes, paste the output from `which node-sass` into your comments (_inside_ the code fence).
+Now check out your `package.json`...
+What's changed?
+Anything?
+How would you tell?
+Explain...

+Now you'll need to `npm install --global yo generator-h5bp` and paste the output from `which yo` and `which generator-h5bp` into another comment; include an explanation of what that output tells you about each package.
+Any changes to your `package.json`?
+What's going on there?

+Finally, these are some well-behaved commands we just installed.
+Give a little play-by-play on what they do by doing some research and checking out the output of each given the `--help` flag.

 ### Blueprints: Shaving Private Ryan

 You've written the JavaScript for the Blueprints, you've written the CSS for the Blueprints.
 You know what's coming next, right?
 The HTML, of course.